IamRajamanickam/Flutter-Sample/ToDo/to_do/README.md

   - Splash Screen for Android and Web.
   - Supported for various platform - Android, iOS, Web, Desktop and
   - PWA - if you don't want to install the app but still you wish to have app like experience then you can use this app as PWA.

+# Roadmap
+- [ ] Firebase Integration
+    - [ ] Authentication - for Login
+    - [ ] Cloud Firestore or Realtime Database - for storing the data
+    - [ ] Cloud Messaging - for notification
+    - [x] Hosting - for deploying the web app
+- [ ] State management using Provider and BLoC
+- [ ] 'Set Reminder' functionality
+- [ ] Redesigning the app using some cool UI design [ templates ](https://dribbble.com/shots/popular/mobile?tag=to%20do%20app&timeframe=ever)